Non-linear

-When time allows, I share gems from my network and outside of it.
+When time allows, I share gems from within and outside my network.

 “We have to continually be jumping off cliffs and developing our wings on the way down.” — Kurt Vonnegut